CarlosMoralesR/react-blog-api/README.md

-# react-blog-api

-Node.js API for the Blog Web Application made using React + Vite &amp; Tailwind CSS.

-# Node Blog API
+# Node.js/Express.js React-Blog API

-This API was made using Node.js & Express.js, as well as the ORM Prisma, and using PostgreSQL with ElephantSQL as a database server.
+API made using Node.js & Express.js, as well as the Prisma ORM, and using PostgreSQL with ElephantSQL as a database server.

 ## Installation